 Pete was Crew Manager and oversaw construction of Aussie Invader III that exceeded Richard Noble’s World Land Speed record in 1996 of 633 mph, but never officially broke the record as it could not back up its 638 mph (1,028 km/h) one-way pass.

 Pete is a total Chevrolet Nut!
-He owns an 82 El Camino, wife Heather has a 63 Impala that he restored 10 years ago and he also has restored a 1929 Tourer basket case over 15 years.
+He has owned an 82 El Camino, wife Heather has a 63 Impala that he restored 10 years ago and he also has restored a 1929 Tourer basket case over 15 years.
+The Impala is now the only car in the garage and more than enough to keep him busy.

 He is very involved in the old car movement in WA through the Council of Motoring Clubs (CMC).
-He has been a volunteer for the last 10 years and is currently a Trustee Secretary/Treasurer of the Motor Museum of WA situated in Whiteman Park.
+He was Secretary for 8 years and is currently the Treasurer.
+He was a volunteer for 10 years at the Motor Museum of WA situated in Whiteman Park and is currently a volunteer at the Park owned Revolutions, a Transport Heritage Museum honouring the life of Lew Whitman after whom the park is named.

 In his “Spare” time he traces his family tree, looking for other skeletons in the cupboard, as he cannot find any convict ancestors.